E Glass Fibre

 E-Glass Fibre Sewing Thread 700°C

-Final Advanced Materials provide a wide range of Glass Fibre thread for high temperature applications, thermal insulation and fire resistance
+Final Advanced Materials provide a wide range of Glass Fibre threads for high temperature applications, thermal insulation and fire resistance.

 Full description